KStandiford/Piccolo_OS_Plus/docs/Theory_of_Operation.md

  piccolo_os_internals_t are reasonably obvious from the descriptions in the documentation, but a few deserve more information.

 ### The task data structure
  - `task_flags` is a logical 'or' of the bit masks from the enum \ref piccolo_task_flag_values.
 This is how tasks are marked as running or blocked.
-Note that a task is marked "blocked" and for what reason or reasons.
+Note that a task can be marked blocked and for multiple reasons.
 For example, a task waiting for a signal with timeout is blocked for *two* reasons!
-Resolving *either* will allow the task to run.
+Resolving *any reason* will allow the task to run.
+(And it is up to the task to sort things out.)
  - `task_sending_to` is the target task if the current task is blocked trying to send a signal.
-The scheduler can then check the target task to see if there is now room in its signal channel so the current task can be unbolcked.
+The scheduler can then check the target task to see if there is now room in its signal channel so the current task can be unblocked.

 ### The internals data structure
  - `this_task[]` is how the Pico SDK interface routines find out which task is running on the current core.
 It is maintained current by the scheduler on each core.
-The entries must be initialized to their core number (`%this_task[i]=i`) before
- - `piccoloc_start()` is called or core1 is started for any other reason.
-When `main()` is started, both entries are 0.
+The entries must be initialized to their core number (`%this_task[i]=i`) before `piccoloc_start()` is called or core1 is started for any other reason.
+When `%main()` is started, both entries are 0.
 This is OK because core1 is not running.
 Calling `piccolo_init()` sets `this_task[1]=1`, completing the initialization.

 ## The scheduler in more detail
 Here is where many of our concerns throughout are resolved.
 When `piccolo_start()` is called, it first does some final